 Self-employed, investors and free-lancers from all over the world have the chance to reside in Germany.
 The rules of Business Immigration have been constantly simplified during recent years (details see below).

-Since 2012 graduates of foreign universities may get a residence permit for up to six months for seeking a job in Germany.
-A residence permit for up to 18 months is granted to get recognition of foreign qualifications in Germany.
+Graduates of foreign universities or other skilled personnel may get a residence permit for up to six months for seeking a job in Germany.
+A residence permit for up to 24 months is granted to get recognition of foreign qualifications in Germany.

 Foreign students have a relatively free access to German universities.
 An apprenticeship depends on a needs assessment by the German Federal Employment Agency.
-However, a residence permit allowing to attend German school education is granted only in exceptional cases, e.g. if the school has a special focus of specialisation.
+However, a residence permit to attend a German school is granted only in certain cases, e.g. in schools with an international orientation or primarily privately funded schools.
 Language courses may usually be attended up to 12 months in Germany.

 Most cases of migration concern also family members.
 Usually, spouses and minor children may follow without problems.
 Other family members, such as parents of grownups enjoy the right of subsequent immigration only under limited conditions, e.g. to avoid particular hardship.